Badnam019/REACTION_BOT/README.md

 # Telegram Reaction Bot
-# Write in java script BY :- ˹ ʙᴀʙʏ-ᴍᴜsɪᴄ ™˼𓅂
+# Write in java script BY :- ˹ Badnam xd